department-for-transport-public/D-TRO/README.md

 Private Beta was launched on Tuesday 15 October 2024.
 Public Beta was launched on 24 September 2025.

-The D-TRO Team is issuing v4.0.0 in April/May 2026.
-This was released in the Integration environment on 30 April 2026 and will be released in the Production environment at the end of May 2026.
+Version 4.0.0 is live in Production as of 29 May 2026 having been released in the Integration environment on 30 April 2026.

+Versions 3.4.0 and 3.4.1 were deprecated on 1 June 2026.

 See Issue #1 which contains full details of the v4.0.0 documentation and supporting artefacts.